interned Strings : Java Glossary

 getPassword returns a char[], so it is not the silliness it first appears to be.
 It does this to permit you to empty the char array after use in high security situations.

-Consider piece of code like this: String s = new String( "Hello" ); The compiler puts the literal "Hello" the class file is such a way that it will become an interned String when the class is loaded.
+Consider piece of code like this: String s = new String( Hello ); The compiler puts the literal Hello in the class file is such a way that it will become an interned String when the class is loaded.
 When you stupidly use new String you create a new String on the heap, one with an address different from the interned version.
-Had you written sensible code like this: String s = "Hello"; you would not have created a duplicate String Object.
-You would not have defeated the interning. s would point directly to the interned String "Hello".
+(In Oracle’s JVM, the interned Strings are stored in a special pool of RAM called the perm gen, where the JVM also loads classes and stores natively compiled code.
+However, the intered Strings behave no differently than had they been stored in the ordinary object heap.)
+Had you written sensible code like this: String s = Hello; you would not have created a duplicate String Object.
+You would not have defeated the interning. s would point directly to the interned String Hello.

 Intern and garbage Collection

-In the early JDKs, any String you interned could never be garbage collected because the JVM had to keep a reference to in its Hashtable so it could check each incoming String to see if it already had it in the pool.
-With JDK 1.2 came weak references.
+In the early JDK (Java Development Kit) s, any String you interned could never be garbage collected because the JVM had to keep a reference to in its Hashtable so it could check each incoming String to see if it already had it in the pool.
+With Java version 1.2 came weak references.
 Now unused interned Strings will be garbage collected.

 Overflow

 java.lang.OutOfMemoryError: String intern table overflow means you have too many interned Strings.
-Some older JVM’s may limit you to 64K Strings, which leaves perhaps 50,000 for your application.
-The IBM Java 1.1.8 JRE has this limit.
+Some older JVM ’s may limit you to 64K Strings, which leaves perhaps 50,000 for your application.
+The IBM (International Business Machines) Java 1.1.8 JRE (Java Runtime Environment) has this limit.
 This is an Error not an Exception if you want to catch it.
-Here is the source for a simple Java program called InternTest to test your JVM.
+Here is the source for a simple Java program called InternTest.

 This is a simplified version of how interning works under the hood.
 Inside the JVM is the heap where all allocated Objects reside.
 This includes Strings both interned and ordinary.
+(In Oracle’s JVM, the interned Strings (which includes String literals) are stored in a special pool of RAM called the perm gen, where the JVM also loads classes and stores natively compiled code.
+However, the intered Strings behave no differently than had they been stored in the ordinary object heap.)
 In addition, interned Strings are registered in a weak HashMap.

 The collection of Strings registered in this HashMap is sometimes called the String pool.
 However, they are ordinary Objects and live on the heap just like any other (perhaps in an optimised way since interned Strings tend to be long lived).
 The String Object lives on the heap and a reference to it lives in the HashMap.
 There is so separate pool of interned String objects.